lw8192/Red-Team-Dev/C/README.md

 Scoping: context of variables within functions.
 Each function has its own set of local variables, which are independent of everything else (including multiple calls to the same function).

 ## Memory in C
+### Registers
+EIP / RIP (x86 / x64)- Instruction Pointer: pointer that points to the current instruction, contains memory address.
+### Interacting with Memory in C
 C / C++ allows you to interact with memory on a lower level than languages like Python.
 Misusing memory - can cause segfaults.
 A common problem: trying to access memory that has already been freed.
 Not freeing memory - can lead to a memory leak.
 Unlike other languages, C has no garbage collector to deallocate / free memory, so the developer must do so manually.
 Memory addresses: 32 bits /